 What is the difference between the mini and full bypass?

 A full gastric bypass (route-en Y gastric bypass) and a mini gastric bypass both work by reducing the amount of food that can be consumed at any given time.
 Both procedures fundamentally alter the structure of the stomach and alter gut hormones (specifically Ghrelin).

-Some studies have shown that weight loss is as effective (if not marginally better) that a full gastric bypass.
+Some studies have shown that weight loss is as effective (if not marginally better) than a full gastric bypass.
 Some of the benefits of a Mini Gastric Bypass include:

 - Recovery time is quicker due to the fact there is less ‘cutting and joining’ involved in the surgery

 - The surgery time is quicker and less invasive